matthias-reis/carda-gatsby/content/articles/2021/07/willebrant-the-pilgrim.md

 ---
-date: 2021-07-16T10:58:58.016Z
+date: 2021-07-16T10:59:06.207Z
-slug: willebrant-the-pilgrim
+slug: willebrant-the-pilgrim-en
 typeName: Review
 title: Willebrant – "The Pilgrim"
-subTitle: Eine musikalische Wanderung mit Tauchgang
+subTitle: A Musical Hike With A Dive
-seoTitle: Willebrant – "The Pilgrim" – Eine musikalische Wanderung mit Tauchgang
+seoTitle: Willebrant – "The Pilgrim" – A Musical Hike With A Dive
-description: Die neue Willebrant EP "The Pilgrim" hat es bei mir ohne Umweg unter die schönsten Ambient-Platten des Jahres geschafft.
-Die fünf Stücke handeln vom Weg eines Menschen, der zu einem Abenteuer aufbricht – inspiriert vom Camino de Santiago.
-Ein Klangbad mit Tiefgang erwartet Euch.
+description: Willebrant has a new EP out!
+"The Pilgrim" is about the journey of someone setting out on an adventure.
+The record which is inspired by El Camino de Santiago already made it to my list of the favourite ambient records of the year.
+A deep sound bath full of surprises awaits you.
 image: /img/willebrant-the-pilgrim.jpg
 copyrigt: Willebrant
 ogImage: /img/willebrant-the-pilgrim-fb.jpg
 labels:
-  - Klangbad
+  - Soundbath
   - Ambient
   - Post-Music
   - Review